-- A variety of colour packages shall be offered to avoid monotony within a community. - Specific colour packages suitable to contemporary designs should be developed. - The entire streetscape of a block shall be considered and coordinated when determining the colour scheme for individual blocks.
-A varied but complementary range of colour packages should be provided along a single streetscape. - Avoid siting identical colour packages on adjacent/fronting blocks, with the exception being in the following locations: - On a street / block where less than 2 Townhouse blocks (with a maximum of 4 units each) are located. - At gateway locations where blocks / lots directly face on another. - Different material colours in an specific colour package shall be harmonious and compatible.
-There shall be no jarring contrasts, and where transition or change in materials occurs, they shall complement and/or blend with each other. - Front doors shall remain the focus of the front elevations and enhanced by way of door colour, entry design and porch detailing.
+- A variety of colour packages shall be offered to avoid monotony within a community. - Specific colour packages suitable to contemporary designs should be developed. - The entire streetscape of a block shall be considered and coordinated when determining the colour scheme for individual townhouse blocks.
+A varied but complementary range of colour packages should be provided along a single streetscape. - Avoid siting identical colour packages on adjacent/fronting blocks, with the exception being in the following locations: - On a single streetscape/block where only 2 townhouse blocks (with a maximum of 6 units each) are located. - At gateway locations where blocks / lots directly face on another.

+• Different material colours in an specific colour package shall be harmonious and compatible.
+There shall be no jarring contrasts, and where transition or change in materials occurs, they shall complement and/or blend with each other.